roehampton/module-content/msc-software-development-2/week-04/lab/node-intro.md

 npm install express
 ```

 So what is Express.js?
-It provides RESTful interfaces.
+It is an industry standard framework for building web applications.
+It can receive requests, forward it to the correct logic and send back a response.
+It can be used with a templating engine to provide a full stack web application, or can be used to build REST APIs.

 ## RESTful Interfaces

 REST stands for [Representational State Transfer](https://en.wikipedia.org/wiki/Representational_state_transfer).
-This is a software architecture for web services that is driven by URLs.
+This is a software architecture for web services that is driven by structured  URLs.
 We interact with our web service by accessing a URL with a particular HTTP message type:

 - `GET` will return data from the web service.
 This is the standard HTTP message used when we get a webpage.
 - `POST` sends data to the web service.
 This is the HTTP message used when you send data from a webpage, such as in a form.